Our Program

 Welcome to FWCD Athletics!

-FWCD has an athletic requirement for students in grades 7-11.
-Please see the drop-down menu below for information about options to satisfy the requirement.
+Each year, FWCD evaluates the student-athlete athletic requirement.
+Click here for the 2025-26 version, and please see the drop-down menu below for information about options to satisfy the requirement.

-In our Middle School athletic program, our aim is for student-athletes to play meaningful minutes over the course of the season.
-Playing time may not be equal among all players, but every effort is made to have each MS student on the roster appear in each game.
-MS teams will work with our Strength and Conditioning Coordinator one session each week.
-Practices and games typically are not held for MS teams on non-school days.
+In the Middle School athletic program, our aim is for student-athletes to play meaningful minutes over the course of the season.
+Playing time may not be equal among all players, but every effort is made to have each student on the roster appear in each game.
+Middle School teams work with the Strength and Conditioning Coordinator one session each week.
+Practices and games typically are not played by Middle School teams on non-school days.

-Playing time is not guaranteed on Upper School teams, though for jv teams, we generally do try to find playing time for all team members each game.
-US teams typically have 2 workout sessions with our Strength and Conditioning Coordinator each week; teams will often practice or play on Saturdays and on school holidays or breaks.
+Playing time is not guaranteed on Upper School teams, though for JV teams, we generally try to find playing time for all team members each game.
+Teams typically have two workout sessions each week with the Strength and Conditioning Coordinator; teams often practice or play on Saturdays and on school holidays or breaks.

-Summer participation is not required, but many of our sports will have summer skills sessions or league play, and all student-athletes will have opportunities to work out in the FWCD Fitness Center during the summer.
+Summer participation is not required, but many of our sports have summer skills sessions or league play.
+All student-athletes have opportunities to work out in the FWCD Fitness Center during the summer.

 Athletic Training

-Students interested in the field of sports medicine can assist FWCD Athletic Trainers at practices and games by joining the team of athletic training aides.
-This is a two or three season commitment.
-Athletic training aides assist with practices after school every day, as well as facilitating game setup and coverage.
-Athletic training aides rotate coverage for evening, Saturday, and out of town contests and tournaments.
+Students interested in the field of sports medicine can assist FWCD Athletic Trainers at practices and games by joining the team of Athletic Training Aides.
+This is a two or three-season commitment.
+Athletic Training Aides assist with daily practices after school and facilitate game setup and coverage.
+Athletic Training Aides rotate coverage for evening, Saturday, and out-of-town contests and tournaments.

 Baseball

-The MS baseball team roster typically consists of around 16-18 players.
-The players are divided into three groups, and the groups will combine for different rosters over the course of the season – each player will play in 10-12 games.
-The team practices on the varsity baseball field and batting cages on campus during the MS athletic period.
+The Middle School baseball team roster typically consists of 16-18 players.
+The players are divided into three groups, and the groups combine for different rosters throughout the season – each player will play in 10-12 games.
+The team practices on the varsity baseball field and batting cages on campus during the Middle School athletic period.

-US baseball typically fields one jv and one varsity team.
-Practices are held on campus, after school.
+Upper School baseball typically fields one JV and one varsity team.
+Practices are on campus, after school.
 The JV team plays 16-18 games, with occasional Saturday games.
-Varsity will play around two dozen games, including some Saturday match-ups.
-Varsity typically plays several games over the spring break holiday and will travel to an out of town tournament or two early in the season.
+Varsity will play approximately two dozen games, including some Saturday match-ups.
+Varsity typically plays several games over the spring break holiday and will travel to an out-of-town tournament or two early in the season.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Basketball (Boys)

-The MS program will have an A and a B team, with a mix of 7th and 8th graders on each team (placement is based on skill level).
-Practices are held during the MS Athletic period in the Square Gym, and both the A and B teams will play between 10-14 games during the season, possibly with a Saturday tournament.
+The Middle School program has an A and a B team, with a mix of seventh and eighth graders on each team.
+(Placement is based on skill level.)
+Practices are in the Square Gym during the Middle School athletic period.
+The A and B teams play 10-14 games during the season, with a possible Saturday tournament.

-Boys basketball typically has one varsity and two jv teams.
-US boys basketball practices after school on campus.
-The varsity team will typically have a few Saturday games during the season and most likely will have tournament games during Thanksgiving and/or Winter breaks.
+Boys basketball typically has one varsity and two JV teams.
+Upper School boys basketball practices are on campus after school.
+The varsity team typically has a few Saturday games during the season and most likely has tournament games during Thanksgiving and/or winter breaks.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Basketball (Girls)

-The MS program will have an A and a B team, with a mix of 7th and 8th graders on each team (placement is based on skill level).
-Practices are held during the MS Athletic period in the Round Gym, and both the A and B teams will play between 10-14 games during the season, possibly with a Saturday tournament.
+The Middle School program has an A and a B team, with a mix of seventh and eighth graders on each team.
+(Placement is based on skill level.
+Practices are in the Round Gym during the Middle School athletic period.
+The A and B teams play between 10-14 games during the season, with a possible Saturday tournament.

-If numbers allow, girls basketball will field one jv team and one varsity team.
-If numbers are low, every effort will be made to offer a modified jv schedule so that all players on the roster may get opportunities to play over the course of the season.
-US girls basketball practices after school on campus.
-The varsity team will typically have a few Saturday games during the season and most likely will have tournament games during Thanksgiving and/or Winter breaks.
+If numbers allow, girls basketball fields one JV team and one varsity team.
+If numbers are low, every effort is made to offer a modified JV schedule so that all players on the roster get opportunities to play throughout the season.
+Upper School girls basketball practices after school on campus.
+The varsity team typically has a few Saturday games during the season and most likely has tournament games during Thanksgiving and/or winter breaks.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Cheerleading

-Only 8th grade students may participate in MS cheer, which is considered a club sport, not a school-sponsored sport.
-Students involved in cheer will earn their athletic credit playing another sport and will practice on Mondays after the athletic period.
-Typically in the fall, the team will perform at 3-4 home MS football games, and in winter they’ll perform at 4-5 home basketball games.
+Only eighth grade students participate in Middle School cheer, which is considered a club sport, not a School-sponsored sport.
+Students involved in cheer earn their athletic credit by playing another sport and practice on Mondays after the athletic period.
+Typically, in the fall, the team will perform at 3-4 home Middle School football games, and in winter, they perform at 4-5 home basketball games.

-US cheer will have tryouts in spring for the fall and winter squads.
-Student-athletes who cheer will attend a camp in the beginning of August to kick off the season.
-The cheer team practices Monday, Wednesday, and Thursday and will have weight room workouts Tuesday mornings.
-In the fall, based on the size of the squad, it’s possible that not every cheerleader will travel to away games, and some cheerleaders may be asked to perform at home jv football games.
-In the winter, the cheerleaders will only perform at home games.
-We’ll often have a split squad in winter, with each team performing at 4-5 varsity basketball games, and the whole squad performing at 3-4 additional games.
-Student-athletes will indicate when they try out if they’d like to be on the fall team, the winter team, or both.
+Upper School cheer has tryouts in spring for the fall and winter squads.
+Student-athletes who cheer attend a camp at the beginning of August to kick off the season.
+The cheer team practices Monday, Wednesday and Thursday and has weight room workouts on Tuesday mornings.
+In the fall, based on the size of the squad, it’s possible that not every cheerleader will travel to away games, and some cheerleaders may be asked to perform at home JV football games.
+In the winter, the cheerleaders only perform at home games.
+We often have a split squad in winter, with each team performing at 4-5 varsity basketball games and the whole squad performing at 3-4 additional games.
+Student-athletes indicate when they try out if they would like to be on the fall team, the winter team, or both.

 Cross Country

-MS cross country practices during the MS athletic period each day.
-The team will have 4-6 meets during the season, with one or two during the week but most on Saturday mornings.
-If 7th-8th participation is low, we may reach out to 5th and 6th graders to offer participation in meets.
-MS cross country practices begin the first full day of classes in the fall.
+Middle School cross country practices during the Middle School athletic period each day.
+The team has 4-6 meets during the season, with one or two during the week but most on Saturday mornings.
+If seventh and eighth grade participation is low, we may reach out to fifth and sixth graders to offer participation in meets.
+Middle School cross country practices begin the first full day of classes in the fall.

-US Cross Country practices will begin several weeks before the first day of school (usually the first Monday of August).
+Upper School cross country practices begin several weeks before the first day of school (usually the first Monday of August).
 Practice sessions (including weight training days) occur before school each day.
-The boys and girls teams will compete in 8-10 meets over the course of the season; meets are Saturday mornings (occasionally we’ll have Friday morning meets), and usually the cross country teams travel to 1-2 out of town meets each season.
+The boys and girls teams compete in 8-10 meets throughout the season.
+Meets are on Saturday mornings (occasionally, there are Friday morning meets), and the cross country teams usually travel to 1-2 out-of-town meets each season.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Field Hockey

-Typically we’ll have two teams, if numbers allow, divided either by skill level or by grade.
-We usually will have 10-12 games for each team, played during the week.
-MS field hockey practices during the MS athletic period, usually on the FWCD turf field hockey field.
-MS field hockey practices begin the first full day of classes in the fall.
+There are typically two Middle School field hockey teams, if numbers allow, divided by skill level or grade.
+The teams typically have 10-12 games played during the week.
+Middle School field hockey practices during the Middle School athletic period, usually on the FWCD turf field hockey field.
+Practices begin the first full day of classes in the fall.

-US field hockey will begin several weeks before the first day of school (usually the first Monday of August).
-JV will typically have a schedule of around a dozen games, and varsity will play around 18, including the end of season SPC tournament.
+Upper School field hockey begins several weeks before the first day of school (usually the first Monday of August).
+JV typically has around a dozen games, and varsity will play around 18, including the end-of-season SPC Tournament.
 Varsity roster size is limited since playing time is not guaranteed.
-US field hockey practices after school on campus.
-Most games are played during the week, but there are occasional Saturday contests or out of town trips.
+Upper School field hockey practices after school on campus.
+Most games are played during the week, but there are occasional Saturday contests or out-of-town trips.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Football

-MS football is typically divided into a 7th grade team and an 8th grade team.
-Practices are held on campus on Howard Family Field or the surrounding grass fields.
+Middle School football is typically divided into a seventh grade team and an eighth grade team.
+Practices are on campus on Howard Family Field in Rosacker Stadium or surrounding grass fields.
 Each team usually plays 6-8 games each season.
-MS football practices, including the heat acclimation process, begin one week before the first day of school.
+Middle School football practices, including the heat acclimation process, begin one week before the first day of school.

-US football will begin several weeks before the first day of school (usually the first Monday of August).
-For younger or inexperienced players, we will typically schedule 3-5 jv games spread throughout the season, and we may also schedule jamboree scrimmages or joint practices with other schools.
-The US team will have one scrimmage followed by 9 varsity games.
-The SPC championship game features the top two 3A teams and is held either in Houston or the DFW area, on an alternating basis.
+Upper School football begins several weeks before the first day of school (usually the first Monday of August).
+We typically schedule 3-5 JV games spread throughout the season for younger or inexperienced players.
+We may also schedule jamboree scrimmages or joint practices with other schools.
+The Upper School team has one scrimmage followed by 9 varsity games.
+The SPC Championship game features the top two 3A teams and is in Houston or the DFW area on an alternating basis.

 Golf

-The US boys and girls varsity golf rosters will be capped at 8 players, and the jv rosters are capped at 5.
-Players’ average scores will determine roster placement.
+The Upper School boys and girls varsity golf rosters are capped at eight players, and the JV rosters are capped at five.
+Players’ average scores determine roster placement.
 The teams practice off-campus at area courses and local driving ranges 3-4 days a week.
-The varsity team will compete in 6-7 tournaments over the course of the spring.
-Varsity girls and varsity boys will each compete in a 2-day SPC Championship Tournament, which for the past few years has been in Houston.
+The varsity team competes in 6-7 tournaments throughout the spring.
+The varsity girls and varsity boys teams each compete in a two-day SPC Championship Tournament, which has been in Houston for the past few years.

 Lacrosse (Boys)

-The boys lacrosse program usually fields one MS team but may field two if there is enough interest and players to create two teams.
-The MS boys practice on campus during the MS athletic period and will play in around 9-12 games over the course of the spring.
-The middle school team competes in the Dallas-Fort Worth Youth Lacrosse, DFWL, against other teams in the DFW metroplex.
+The boys lacrosse program usually fields one Middle School team but may field two if there is enough interest and players.
+The team practices on campus during the Middle School athletic period and plays around 9-12 games throughout the spring.
+The Middle School team competes in the Dallas-Fort Worth Youth Lacrosse, DFWL, against other teams in the DFW metroplex.

-The US program fields a JV and a varsity team if there is enough interest and players, with around 10 games for the jv team and 14 for the varsity.
-Both teams practice on Howard Family Field or grass practice fields on campus after school.
-The varsity team may travel to 1-2 out of town trips during the season.
-Varsity competes both in the SPC and the Texas High School Lacrosse League (THSLL).
-The lacrosse SPC tournament is typically held in late spring, a few weeks before the rest of spring sports have their tournament.
-If the varsity team qualifies for the THSLL State Tournament then the team will continue to play though Mother's Day weekend.
+The Upper School program fields a JV and a varsity team if there is enough interest and players, with around 10 games for the JV team and 14 for the varsity.
+Both teams practice on campus after school on Howard Family Field in Rosacker Stadium or grass practice fields.
+The varsity team may travel to 1-2 out-of-town trips during the season.
+Varsity competes in the SPC and the Texas High School Lacrosse League (THSLL).
+The lacrosse SPC Tournament is typically held in late spring, a few weeks before the rest of spring sports have their tournament.
+If the varsity team qualifies for the THSLL State Tournament, the team continues to play through Mother's Day weekend.

 Soccer (Boys)

-Numbers permitting, the MS program typically will have an A and a B team, with a mix of 7th and 8th graders on each team (placement is based on skill level along with some other factors).
-Practices are held during the MS Athletic period on Howard Family Field or on surrounding grass fields, and both the A and B teams will play between 10-14 games during the season.
+Numbers permitting, the Middle School program typically has an A and a B team, with a mix of seventh and eighth graders on each team.
+(Placement is based on skill level along with some other factors.)
+Practices are on campus during the Middle School athletic period on Howard Family Field or surrounding grass fields.
+Both the A and B teams play between 10-14 games during the season.
 The B team may play fewer games.

-US boys soccer typically fields one jv and one varsity team.
+Upper school boys soccer typically fields one JV and one varsity team.
 Practices are after school on campus.
-The varsity team may have a small number of Saturday games during the season and will play around 22 games total.
+The varsity team may have a small number of Saturday games during the season and plays around 22 games total.
 JV plays around 12 games.
-The Varsity season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.
+The varsity season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Soccer (Girls)

-The MS program will have an A and a B team, with a mix of 7th and 8th graders on each team (placement is based on skill level).
-Practices are held during the MS Athletic period on Howard Family Field or surrounding grass fields, and both the A and B teams will play between 10-14 games during the season.
+The Middle School program has an A and a B team, with a mix of seventh and eighth graders on each team.
+(Placement is based on skill level.)
+Practices are on campus on Howard Family Field in Rosacker Stadium or surrounding grass fields during the Middle School athletic period.
+The A and B teams play 10-14 games during the season.

-If numbers allow, girls soccer will field one jv team and one varsity team.
-If numbers are low, every effort will be made to offer a modified jv schedule so that all players on the roster may get opportunities to play over the course of the season.
-US girls soccer practices after school on campus.
-The varsity team will typically have a few Saturday games during the season and may travel to an out-of-town tournament.
+If numbers allow, Upper school girls soccer fields one JV team and one varsity team.
+If numbers are low, every effort is made to offer a modified JV schedule so that all players on the roster may get opportunities to play throughout the season.
+Upper School girls soccer practices after school on campus.
+The varsity team typically has a few Saturday games during the season and may travel to an out-of-town tournament.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Softball

-MS softball practices on the FWCD varsity field during the MS athletic period.
-FWCD will field 1 or 2 MS teams based on student-athlete interest.
-Typically, the softball team will play between 10-12 games over the course of the spring.
+Middle School softball practices on the FWCD varsity field during the Middle School athletic period.
+FWCD fields 1 or 2 teams based on student-athlete interest.
+Typically, the softball team plays between 10-12 games throughout the spring.

-US softball will field a JV and a varsity team, if numbers allow.
-If the program consists of just one team, we will often find JV games for the younger and more inexperienced players.
-Varsity will usually play 18-20 games during the season and may travel to an out of town tournament or two.
+Upper School softball fields a JV and a varsity team if numbers allow.
+If the program consists of just one team, we often find JV games for the younger and more inexperienced players.
+Varsity usually plays 18-20 games during the season and may travel to an out-of-town tournament or two.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Swimming

 FWCD partners with Sigma Swim for our swim program.
-US students are placed in practice groups based on skill level.
-Practices are typically held in the 5:00 - 7:30 pm range at Wilkerson-Greines Aquatic Center, but practice frequency and duration varies from swimmer to swimmer.
-US swimmers will have 6-7 meets.
-Some meets are held during the week, but most are on Saturdays.
+Upper School students are placed in practice groups based on skill level.
+Practices typically range from 5-7:30 p.m. at Wilkerson-Greines Aquatic Center, but practice frequency and duration vary from swimmer to swimmer.
+Upper School swimmers have 6-7 meets.
+Some meets are during the week, but most are on Saturdays.
 The season culminates in the SPC Meet, Thursday/Friday or Friday/Saturday of SPC Tournament week in either Houston or the DFW area.

 Tennis

-US tennis practices on campus on the FWCD tennis courts after school daily during the spring season.
-Due to limited court space and limited opportunities for sub varsity and exhibition matches throughout the season, the US roster spots are typically held to 12-16 players.
-The varsity team will play around 10 matches during the spring; the season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.
+Upper School tennis practices daily after school on the FWCD tennis courts during the spring season.
+Due to limited court space and opportunities for sub-varsity and exhibition matches throughout the season, the roster spots are typically held to 12-16 players.
+The varsity team plays around 10 matches during the spring.
+The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Track & Field

-The MS boys and girls track teams practice during the athletic period at Barrett Havran Track During the season, the teams will participate in 4-6 practice meets on Thursdays.
-The season culminates in a boys/girls 7th grade Championship Meet, followed by an 8th grade Championship Meet.
-(The final meet for 7th and 8th grade will be held on Saturdays).
+The Middle School boys and girls track teams practice during the Middle School Athletic period on Barrett Havran Track in Rosacker Stadium.
+During the season, the teams participate in 4-6 practice meets on Thursdays.
+The season culminates in a boys/girls seventh grade Championship Meet, followed by an eighth grade Championship Meet.
+(These final meets are on Saturdays).

-The US track teams practice after school at Barrett Havran Track.
-The team will participate in 6-8 meets during the season, usually on Fridays or Saturdays.
-US track may travel to an out of town meet once or twice during the season.
+The Upper School track teams practice on Barrett Havran Track in Rosacker Stadium after school.
+The team participates in 6-8 meets during the season, usually on Fridays or Saturdays.
+Upper School track may travel to an out-of-town meet once or twice during the season.
 The season culminates in the SPC Meet, hosted at sites either in Houston or the DFW area.

 Volleyball (Boys)

-If the MS boys program has an A and a B team, team placement will be based on skill level, not grade.
-Practices are held during the MS Athletic period in the Round Gym, and both the A and B teams will play between 10-14 games during the season, possibly with a Saturday tournament.
-MS volleyball practices begin the first full day of classes in the fall.
+If the Middle School boys program has an A and a B team, team placement is based on skill level, not grade.
+Practices are during the Middle School Athletic period in the Round Gym.
+The A and B teams play 10-14 games during the season, with a possible Saturday tournament.
+Volleyball practices begin the first full day of classes in the fall.

-US volleyball will begin several weeks before the first day of school (usually the first Monday of August).
-Boys volleyball will have one jv and one varsity team.
-US boys volleyball practices after school on campus.
-Most of the matches are jv/varsity doubleheaders, but there will be some jv only or varsity only matches during the season.
-The varsity team will typically have a few Saturday games or weekend tournaments during the season.
+Upper School volleyball begins several weeks before the first day of school (usually the first Monday of August).
+Boys volleyball has one JV and one varsity team and practices after school on campus.
+Most matches are JV/varsity doubleheaders, but there will be some JV-only or varsity-only matches during the season.
+The varsity team typically has a few Saturday games or weekend tournaments.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Volleyball (Girls)